gruns/blagoblag/content/drafts/telemetry-for-open-source.rst

 ---------------------

-An extremely common question that faces open source maintainers is "What versions of other *other* software are my users using?"
+An extremely common question that faces open source maintainers is "What versions of *other* software are my users using?"
 This is everything from what version of Python, what version of another Python library, or what version of a system library?
 For `pyca/cryptography`_ we are constantly faced with the issue of supporting a wide variety of OpenSSL versions.

 Unfortunately we have no data on what versions most of our users are on.
 As a result we hear exclusively from users who experience compatibility problems,